joelklabo/buddy/README.md

 - Issues tracked with `bd` (epic `nostr-codex-runner-3oa`); one commit per issue.
 - Go 1.24+, `go test ./...` before pushing.
 - See `CONTRIBUTING.md` and `docs/style-guide.md`.
 - New here?
+Start with `buddy run mock-echo`, then pick a tiny doc fix or preset tweak and open a PR.
+Friendly reviews welcome.
+- New here?
 Try `buddy run mock-echo`, then open a PR with your first improvement.
 Friendly reviews welcome.

 ## License